Leeward Reef in the Turks and Caicos

 Tour boats at Leeward Reef near Providenciales.

-There are many amazing things to do in the Turks and Caicos, and second on our must-do list after simply enjoying our unrivaled beaches is to take a boat charter to our uninhabited cays and pristine reefs.
+There are many amazing things to do in the Turks and Caicos, and second on our must-do list after simply enjoying the unrivaled beaches is to take a boat charter to the uninhabited cays and pristine reefs.

 Due to the long distance from shore, Leeward Reef is not accessible from the beach, and it’s not advisable to attempt swimming out.